 Adopt a Market Differentiation Strategy

 You can absolutely target more countries in order to grow your business faster.
-The question is how to adapt your go to market approach to the country specifics.
-Adjusting your Marketing and Sales to the local requirements is often the key element for a successful market penetration.
+The question is how to adapt your go-to-market approach to the country’s specificities.
+Adjusting your Marketing and Sales to the local requirements is often the key element for successful market penetration.

 To create minimal long-term risk, it is recommended to build country tiers.
-By defining common market factors you should be able to determine how and where you will invest.
-The pace of investments on new international markets can then be differentiated.
+By defining common market factors, you should be able to determine how and where you will invest.
+The pace of investments in new international markets can then be differentiated.

 Efficient market penetration

-The market conquest is more effective, after having correctly determined the company Product Market Fit.
+Market conquest is more effective, after having correctly determined the company’s Product Market Fit.
 The product market fit may vary from a country to another.

-We have reviewed the best practices, methods and resources for setting the right product market fit .
-This includes the several steps to go through and the work out of your minimum Viable Product with the support of the Grind process.
+We have reviewed the best practices, methods and resources for setting up the right product market fit .
+This includes various steps to go through and the working out of your Minimum Viable Product with the support of the Grind process.
 In order to measure the effectiveness of your Product Market fit , we have documented how to run the Net Promoter Score and the Ellis Test.

 This marketing approach is described in our Product Market Fit article.